olip-03/PortaJel-Blazor/README.md

 Current milestones:
 - Music playback with a controller is working (quite well too might I add)
+- Nasty Android API stuff is on track (music playing in a foreground service and listening events for when the system requests to pause and skip, etc..)
 - Browsing, liking, searching is implemented well (although a bit of work could be done tidying the UI, it's not a priority)
 - UI/UX, I'm just personally kind of proud of this one, I think it's looking pretty sharp